amycruz97/learn-tech-writing/README.md

 **Day 4: Complete Google's "Technical Writing Two" course**

-Complete the [second course offered by Google ("Technical Writing Two")](https://developers.google.com/tech-writing/two) focuses on intermediate topics.
+Complete the [second course offered by Google ("Technical Writing Two")](https://developers.google.com/tech-writing/two) that builds on the first course.

+**Day 5: Learn about Divio's documentation system

+One of my favorite tech writing resources is [Divio's documentation system](https://documentation.divio.com/).
+I recommend carefully studying all the sections of the system to develop helpful mental models for your technical documents.

-**Days 5 and 6: Learn how to learn new tech**
+**Days 6: Learn how to learn new tech**

 So far, we have discussed the writing side of tech writing.
-Now it's time to learn the most important skill for a tech writer -- learning how to learn new tech.
+Now it's time to discuss the most important skill for a tech writer -- learning how to learn new tech.

 To start with, watch the [5 ways to learn tech](https://youtu.be/GtjcxfO_bKI) video.